Achyut2009/dpsdqmun/README.md

 # The official website for the DPS-DQ MUN 7th Edition 2025.

-![The image for the DPS-DQ MUN Website] (https://github.com/Achyut2009/dpsdqmun/public/images/Screenshot 2025-12-10 231435.png)
+![The image for the DPS-DQ MUN Website] (https://github.com/Achyut2009/dpsdqmun/images/Screenshot 2025-12-10 231435.png)

-This is the official website for the War of Words Debate Championship 2024; showcasing event details, schedule, organizing comittee and more.
+This is the official website for the DPS-DQ MUN 7th Edition 2025; showcasing event details, schedule, organizing comittee and more.

 ## Guide